AVEVA/CONNECT-data-services-developer-docs/content/support/flex-credits.md

 ### Streams accessed

 _Streams accessed_ flex credit transactions occur when data streams are accessed by users.
 You are charged based on unique data streams accessed.
-No matter the application/user, AVEVA Data Hub does not count the access more than once for the same stream within a day.
+No matter the user, AVEVA Data Hub does not count the access more than once for the same stream within a day.
 For example, if two separate users access the same stream, only a single flex credit transaction occurs.

 Similar to streams stored, these transactions are tied to namespaces.
 Accessing streams from multiple namespaces generates corresponding streams accessed transactions.